kwesidev/bindexer/README.md

 Bitcoin Blockchain Indexer
 ==
-A tool to index the bitcoin block chain and store it in PostgreSQL
+A tool that streams Bitcoins Blockchain to PostgreSQL

 Requirements
 ==